"Social value means enriched lives and a fairer society for all.

 Yes.
 Any organisation can post an offer of help or respond to a request for help even if they are not based in the county of East Sussex.

-The public sector in East Sussex have a large number of suppliers that are based outside the county and these suppliers are welcome to use the ES Social Value Marketplace to identify social value commitments to include in tender submissions when bidding for contracts.
+The public sector in East Sussex have a large number of suppliers that are based outside the county and these suppliers are welcome to use the ESCC Social Value Marketplace to help deliver social value to the local area.

 You will need to register before you can claim an offer.